-Because the University of Virginia is a state-supported school, students who are legally domiciled within the Commonwealth enjoy significant privileges in admission and in tuition.
-Students must apply for Virginia status by completing the Application for Virginia In-State Educational Privileges.
+Because the University of Virginia is a state-supported school, students who are legally domiciled within the Commonwealth enjoy significant privileges in tuition.
+Students must apply for Virginia status.

 This page on Virginia residency consists of two sections: general information for all students and specific information for dependents of military parents.
 This information has been prepared by the Committee on Virginia Status, which may be reached by telephone at (434) 982-3391, by fax at (434) 982-2663, and by mail at P.O.
 Box 400160, Charlottesville, VA 22904.

 To help prospective students sort through the complexities of establishing Virginia domicile to qualify for in-state educational privileges, the Committee on Virginia Status has provided the following general descriptive information.
 This material is not all inclusive; you may need to inquire about your specific circumstances with the Committee.
 Nothing in this publication is intended to amend existing law or policy with respect to eligibility for in-state status.

 Q: What rules and procedures govern